bcp-innovations/hyperlane-cosmos/README.md

 ## Building from source

-To run all build tools a docker is required.
+To run all build tools docker is required.

 ```
 make all
 ```

-To run the test suite, do
+To run the test suite:

 ```
 make test